WillLillis/Peg-Game/README.md

 # Peg-Game
-Code to solve, as well as play (soon at least), the popular "peg game" from cracker barrel.
+Code to solve, as well as play, the popular "peg game" from cracker barrel.